openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/intro.md

 * As a standalone Java application (SpringBoot)
 * As a service in Apache Karaf (OSGi)

-Also when using the OpenShift Cotainer Platform there are various ways to deploy a JBoss FIS API:
+Also when using the OpenShift Container Platform there are various ways to deploy a JBoss FIS API:

 * Deploy Fuse application from an existing Docker-formatted image.
 * Build Fuse locally and push the build result into OpenShift, a Binary Source-to-Image (s2i) builder.